-Netflix was established in 1997 primarily as a DVD subscription service in rivalry with Blockbuster.
+Netflix was established on August 29, 1997, primarily as a DVD subscription service in rivalry with Blockbuster.

 If you’ve not heard about Netflix by now – you’ve not experienced the new age in television.

 Check out these 10 interesting facts about Netflix – and if you don’t like reading, you can scroll to the bottom to see the video!

 Reed Hastings was inspired to create Netflix after getting a $40 late fee charge on a VHS copy of Apollo 13 after renting it at Blockbuster – it’s ironic how Blockbuster technically destroyed their business indirectly!

 This is a clever little piece of lateral thinking from Netflix’s marketing department – they monitor what is been illegally downloaded on BitTorrent and other pirate sites in order to work out what shows they should try to purchase.
 They mainly use this strategy more in the European market, but this is one of the many extraordinary methods they use to gather the necessary information and attract new members.

 Blockbuster’s CEO John Antioco was approached in 2000 by Netflix’s CEO Reed Hastings about forming a partnership with their company, Reed proposed to them that they would run Blockbusters brand online and in return, Blockbusters runs the Netflix brand through their stores, but then John Antioco just laughed in their face – but who’s the last one laughing now – because Netflix is now a nationwide brand, while Blockbuster had to file for bankruptcy.